CDPeter1957/Kalibriertool/README.md

 # Calibration-Tool
 Small tool for calculating calibration values for 3D printers.
 The values for the X, Y and Z axes as well as the extruder can be calculated.
 If necessary, the data can also be saved.
-Brief instructions are integrated in the app; the language can be between German and English
+Brief instructions are integrated in the app; the language can be switched between German and English.

- 4th

-switched.

- 5